Teerp1986/MyJournals/README.md

 # MyJournals
 My Journals is an API that allows you to create unlimited number of journals with five categories to choose from; personal, health, dietary, exercise, and travel.
-This is an app that will be an API using EF.
-Features used are: project is an API, application is asynchronus, and has  more than 2 tables (entities) in the application that are related and have a function return data from both entities.
+This is an API using Entity Framework.
+Features used are: project is an API, application is asynchronus, and

 A Health journal type that can be used the record entries that you may want to share with your healthcare provider.
 A Dietary journal to help track your eating habits and meals.